cybozu/passh/README.md

   * SSH outputs are forwarded to local stdout/stderr.
     Every line is to be prefixed by the remote hostname.
   * Instead of forwarding, SSH outputs can be collected in memory for later use.
-* Easy to integrate `PAssh` into your asyncio application.
+* Non-asyncio apps can use passh as well as asyncio apps.
 * A file can be given as inputs for all SSH processes.
 * Limit on the number of simultaneous SSH processes.
 * Built-in command-line interface.